 Where can I go to watch a herding trial?

-ANKC Herding trials are held one weekend a month at Dogs NSW Complex at Erskine Park from March to October.
+ANKC Herding trials are held one weekend a month at DOGS NSW Complex at Orchard Hills from March to October.
 Sheepdog trials are held nearly every weekend from March to October all over Australia- trial calendars are easily found on the internet.